safe-global/safe-docs/pages/sdk-protocol-kit/guides/safe-signatures.md

 The `data` prop in the `signatures` map represents the concrete signature.
 The `isContractSignature` flag (_false_) indicates if the signature is an Ethereum signature or a Contract signature (A signer Safe Account).

-An Ethereum signature is composed of two 32-byte integers (r, s) and an extra byte for recovery id (v), making a total of 65 bytes.
+An ECDSA signature is composed of two 32-byte integers (r, s) and an extra byte for recovery id (v), making a total of 65 bytes.
 In hexadecimal string format, each byte is represented by 2 characters.
 Hence, a 65-byte Ethereum signature will be 130 characters long.
 Including the '0x' prefix commonly used with signatures, the total character count for such a signature would be 132.
 For a more detailed explanation, you can refer to [this link](https://docs.safe.global/safe-smart-account/signatures) for more information.

 > To represent a byte (8 bits) in hexadecimal, you need 2 characters.
 Each hexadecimal character represents 4 bits.
 Therefore, 2 hexadecimal characters (2 x 4 bits) are able to represent a byte (8 bits).